 Why it’s on the list: The Shins are one of my favorite bands of the past decade.
 Like most people, I was introduced to them by Natalie Portman in Garden State.
 While I can’t really say their music changed my life like she says in the movie, it certainly has been in heavy rotation on my iTunes and Spotify over the years.
 Their show in May was the first show I attended at the new Horseshoe Casino in Cincinnati and I was thoroughly impressed with the venue and the band.
-The above left photo was also chosen as part of the Fotofocus Reverberation show in September.
+The first photo was also chosen as part of the Fotofocus Reverberation show in September.

 Why it’s on the list: My concert photography has afforded me a lot of very cool opportunities in 2013, Nelsonville Music Festival was one of the coolest.
 I had the opportunity to meet some other great photographers from around the country and photographed some legendary bands.
-Above left is Wild Belle, I love the look she is giving, her performance was so measured and on point.
-Above right is Gogol Bordello.
-They are one of the most difficult bands I’ve ever photographed.
-There are so many band members and so much motion on stage that it’s nearly impossible to do it justice.
-Hopefully this one brings some of the gypsy rock craziness that is their show.

 John Prine is a legend.
 Period.
 The end.
 He’s been through a laundry list of health problems over the years and keeps persevering.
 I chose the photo at top left because regardless of the adversity he faces, he still has such joy in performing and it emanates from his thousand watt smile.

-The Lo Fi Cabin is the coolest room I’ve ever seen music in.
+Lastly, the Lo Fi Cabin is the coolest room I’ve ever seen music in.
 It’s an old log cabin that performers played in completely unplugged to a hushed crowd of onlookers.
 Take away the modern clothes and this could easily have been taken a hundred years ago.
 The above photos show an intimacy that I doubt I’ll ever see at another venue.

 Why it’s on the list: As I have mentioned a few times on here, I’m been playing bass for about twenty-one years.
 I’ve been listening to Rush and Geddy Lee’s bass playing for nearly all of that time.
 Being in the presence of one of the best bassists alive was a very humbling experience.
 At one point Geddy was singing, playing the Moog Taurus Synth with his feet and playing crazy complex bass lines.
 I’d be happy to be able to do just one of those as well as he, much less all three at the same time.
 Stage setup was wild and the lighting was some of the best I’ve ever had the opportunity to shoot in.
 Also, this was my first shoot at Riverbend Music Center.
 All in all, it was an experience I’ll not soon forget.

 Why it’s on the list: Bunbury Music Festival is pretty much where I got my start in concert photography.
 In 2012 I emailed and pestered the right people until they gave me a chance to shoot on the festival’s photo team.
 It’s a grueling experience that includes a ton of walking, temps in the high 90s and editing throughout the day, but it’s one of my favorite weekends of the year.
-Above is American Authors (left), Walk The Moon (right) and Fun. (bottom)

 The headliner of the last night of Bunbury was hometown Cincinnati band The National.
 This was my fifth time seeing them and second time photographing them.
 They are right now my current favorite band and their newest album was my album of the year.